|

 Here is an example that overlaps:

-operation takes the intersection between
+The CSG difference operation takes the intersection between

 the first object and the inverse of all subsequent objects.
 Thus only points

-and outside object B
+inside object A and outside object B belong to the

 difference of both objects.